-Adventist Development and Relief Canada is supporting Adventist Development and Relief Laos with a three-year agriculture and livelihoods and nutrition project in Phoukoud District, Xienghkouang Province, Lao.
+Adventist Development and Relief Canada is supporting Adventist Development and Relief Laos with the second year of a two-year agriculture and livelihoods and nutrition project in Phoukoud District, Xienghkouang Province, Lao.
 This is phase two of a project previously funded by Foodgrains Bank and will scale up activities started in that phase.

 In Laos, stunting affects 44% of children under five years old and 20% are already stunted by the age of six months.
 In the area where this project will be implemented, the rate of stunting for children is 43% and many struggle with diet diversity.
 Due to this, children are vulnerable to disease, illness, delayed/poor development and have reduced lifelong productivity.